elquespera/nodejs-rss2022-crud-api/README.md

-# CRUD API
+# CRUD API Server App

 ## Description

-A simple CRUD API in Node.js is an [assignment](https://github.com/AlreadyBored/nodejs-assignments/blob/main/assignments/crud-api/assignment.md) for the third week of RS School [Node.js Development Course](https://github.com/AlreadyBored/nodejs-assignments).
-Its goal is to implement a [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) (create, read, update and delete) server that is capable of storing and manipulating user information in an in-memory database.
+A simple **CRUD API Server using Node.js** is an [assignment](https://github.com/AlreadyBored/nodejs-assignments/blob/main/assignments/crud-api/assignment.md) for the third week of RS School [Node.js Development Course](https://github.com/AlreadyBored/nodejs-assignments).
+Its goal is to implement a [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) (create, read, update and delete) server that is capable of storing and manipulating user information using an in-memory database.

 ## Technical specs